humanexponent/interviews/software-engineering-intern-python/README.md

 Big 5 - openness to experience - sociability - question # 3
 Big 5 20-item - openness to experience - sociability - question # 4

+## Bonus Task #1
+If you're up for more challenges, there's a bonus task as well.
+Our psychometricians would benefit from being able to search and sort the data.
+Implement a set of functions that one could use to alphanumerically sort along a chosen 'dimension': quiz, trait, subtrait or question id.

+## Bonus Task #2
+Implement a back-end interface to keep track of all the quizzes and allow for adding or removing quizzes.

+## Feedback
 We'll be happy to evaluate and give feedback on the whole project once you're done.
+What we care about the most in this assignment is correctness of the solution and whether the code is easy to read and understand.
+Bonus tasks are bonus tasks, don't feel pressured to spend too much time on them if you decide to attempt them.

 ### Github setup